 This isn’t an event, but a reminder of CVFiber’s ongoing commitment toward accessible and affordable high-speed broadband.
 This includes keeping prices as low as possible and creating a mechanism to assist low-income households with their payments.
 “This is an evolving issue that’s going to get bigger and bigger,” said Worcester delegate Allen Gilbert at this month’s Governing Board meeting.

 In fact, affordability and equal access are mandated in Act 71, the law that created the Vermont Community Broadband Board.
-“We need to have a way to support low-income households and help them get connected,” said Holly Groschner, former CEO of Vermont Public Television, now a VCBB member and also head of Equal Access to Broadband, which is developing a process to make this commitment a reality.
+“We need to have a way to support low-income households and help them get connected,” said Holly Groschner, former CEO of Vermont Public Television, now a VCBB member.

 CVFiber.net: FAQs and Other Improvements